-He’s not only a serious dog lover, but the now 12-year-old seventh-grader is also an entrepreneur, honor roll student, stylish dresser, and founder of Beaux & Paws where he creates handmade fashionable bow ties for dogs, cats, and their people.
+He’s not only a serious dog lover, but the now 16-year-old is also an entrepreneur, honor roll student, stylish dresser, and founder of Beaux & Paws where he creates handmade fashionable bow ties for dogs, cats, and their people.
 He has accomplished it all even with challenges including a diagnosis at age 2 of speech, comprehension, and fine motor skills delay.

 As he got older, Darius (the “Sir” part of his name was a nickname that stuck) overcame many of those issues with help from his family.
 His refreshing positivity and determination have helped him come very far at a young age.
 “I make sure that I strive to get and reach my goals and do my best,” Darius said.

 He became an entrepreneur at the age of 8.
 “I started making bow ties for people then,” he said.
 Inspired by his older sister, Dazhai Brown-Shearz, he began to play around with her sewing machine.
 He couldn’t fully use it due to his delays and instead began working with fabric.
 “My mom thought it could improve my fine motor skills delay by making the fabric into a bow tie,” Darius said.